felipequaquio/nlw3/README.md

 # Home
 Application created for study the Javascript stack (Node.js, React and React Native)

+To run application, follow one of the steps bellow.

 **1- Using Docker**

 In this step, Docker and Docker Compose are required.
 To install Docker,